UnrealBlueprint/02_CrystalCavern/README.md

 **After watching (learning outcomes)…**

 Learn how to move an actor smoothly between two points by using a lerp node and a blueprint timeline

+### 18 Blueprint Functions ###

+**In this video (objectives)…**

+1. Learn about a core principal of object oriented programming: Encapsulation
+1. Learn about blueprints functions
+1. Learn how to how to encapsulate your code into blueprint functions

+**After watching (learning outcomes)…**

+Learn how to encapsulate your code into blueprint functions